Potomac River to Route 355

 Hikers and Horses only, NO bikes

 The side trail may be found along Berryville road where it makes a sharp turn.
 At the turn, the woods ends and a field begins.
-There is a sign visible from the road.
+There are no signs visible from the road but if you walk along the edge of the woods by the turn, you will find the trail.
 Follow this trail for a hundred yards or so until you hit the Greenway trail.
-This junction is easy to miss since the trail comes in at a sharp angle on your left.
+This junction is easy to miss since the trail comes in at a sharp angle on your left and no blazes are visible from the side trail.
 When you start seeing the blue-green (teal) blazes, you will be heading north on the trail.
 If you want to head south, turn around and follow the blazes.

-In the first .2 miles, the trail crosses a couple of small gullies and then gradually gains elevation as it crosses the rolling wooded hillside.
+Within a 100 yards of hitting the trail, you pass a horse jump across the trail.
+In the next .2 miles, the trail crosses a couple of small gullies and then gradually gains elevation as it crosses the rolling wooded hillside.
 At about .25 miles from the trail head, the trail drops down 15 feet or so and a couple of hundred feet later an unmarked trail comes in from the right, stay left.
 Another 200 feet and you cross another bridge.
 At about 3/4 of a mile, the trail enters scrub land, characterized by tall grasses, bushes, and small trees.
 A tenth of a mile later, you cross a bridge and the terrain becomes more wooded with a grassy floor.
 Another tenth of a miles and the trail is again by the creek.
-At a little over a mile, you cross a small stream and enter a field.
+At a little over a mile, you hop across a small stream and enter a field.
 Go straight along the wooded edge of the field.
 The trail passes through a narrow line of trees that extends into the field.
 Continue straight along the edge of the field.
 After about .2 miles, the trail enters the woods.
 You quickly come upon a bridge across a wet gully.

 The trail then becomes a wide grassy path through small trees.
 The creek is just to the left.
 About .2 miles later, the trail turns right up a slight rise and 20 yards later turns left.
 The trail drops down a bank and crosses a bridge.
 A minute later, it crosses another bridge and turns left back to the creek.
 At about 1.7 miles from the trail head, the trail makes a sharp right turn and parallels the creek.
 It continues until it reaches the Route 28 bridge.